 The Tdap booster vaccine has been in use since 2005.
-A single shot makes you about 90% immune to whooping cough.
-Exactly how long it works is unknown, but it seems to be at least 5 years.
-It also protects against tetanus and diphtheria.
+It also helps protect against tetanus and diphtheria.

-The CDC says adults and children age 11 and up should get a Tdap booster shot.
+The CDC says adults and children ages 11 and up should get a Tdap booster shot.

 Preteens and teens can get it instead of the usual tetanus booster that’s due around the same time.